Loch Lomond to Edinburgh: Lakes & Valleys of Scotland

 Day 6: Aberfeldy – Pitlochry (16 miles/25 km)

 Setting out again on your last day of cycling and following the River Tay, the magical woodland gardens with some very large trees at Cluny House are worth a visit, before you come to Grandtully take a detour and cross the bridge to find a choice of great lunch stops and a very special chocolate shop.
-The landscape here is cosy and pretty and the ride flattish for most of the day.
-You sneak into the highland centre of Pitlochry across the river, just downstream of the salmon ladder and refreshed by the wonders of the Trossachs.
+The landscape here is cozy and pretty and the ride is predominately flat for most of the day.
+You sneak into the highland center of Pitlochry across the river, just downstream of the salmon ladder and refreshed by the wonders of the Trossachs.

 Day 7: Pitlochry – Edinburgh